programminghistorian/jekyll/lessons/api-data-in-r-with-httr.md

 Note the spike around the Russian Revolution and cold war, but also notice the "Marx Brothers" figured their way into the search.

 The DPLA also has a temporal and spatial data fields.
 This doesn't describe what state or era in which an object was created.
-Rather, these refer to what the object- Gone with the Wind is set in Georgia during the 1860s.
+Rather, these refer to what the object is about- Gone with the Wind is set in Georgia during the 1860s.
 Your only limit is your imagination.

 ```{r}
 scarlet <- dpla_by_fields(queries=c("1870,date.before","atlanta,spatial"))